Working as a Trustee for Coeliac UK

-We do this by providing our 65,000 members with trustworthy advice and support, funding critical research into coeliac disease, working with healthcare professionals to improve diagnosis and fighting for better availability of gluten free food.
+We do this by providing our 60,000 plus members with trustworthy advice and support, funding critical research into coeliac disease, working with healthcare professionals to improve diagnosis and championing better availability of gluten free food.
 And we do it all so that one day, no one’s life will be limited by gluten.

-The charity is led and guided by a team of volunteer Trustees who provide their expertise and insight to help drive the charity forward.
+We have an income of approximately £3.5m and a team of around 50 staff, all led by our highly experienced CEO.
+The charity is governed and guided by a team of volunteer Trustees who provide their expertise and insight to help drive the charity forward.

 We now have vacancies for two to three Trustees committed to what we do, and able to understand our complex agenda in a fast changing environment.